Digital Nomad Life in Scotland

 When we asked people living in Scotland about club and activities where newcomers can meet others, they responded:

 "Expats in Scotland often join local clubs and activities such as sports teams, book clubs, language classes, and art classes.
 Expats can also meet people by attending local events such as festivals, concerts, and farmers markets.
 Additionally, many expats find it helpful to join online communities and forums to connect with other expats living in Scotland.
-Finally, expats can also meet people by simply exploring their local area and introducing themselves to their neighbors," remarked one member in Scotland.
+Finally, expats can also meet people by simply exploring their local area and introducing themselves to their neighbors," said one person in Scotland.

 "American Women Of Aberdeen...
 The organization started out just for Americans, but the group has grown to members from France, Norway, Germany and quite a few other countries.
-The group has individual groups that meet for stichery,scrapbooking, hiking, side trips, and more," explained one expat living in Aberdeen, Scotland.
+The group has individual groups that meet for stichery,scrapbooking, hiking, side trips, and more," explained one foreigner living in Aberdeen, Scotland.

 What is life like in Scotland?